richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 # Call the function with a custom threshold:
 Get-HighCPUProcesses -MinCPU 100
 ```
-*Description:* This function retrieves processes with CPU usage above a specified threshold, making the code modular and reusable.
+This function retrieves processes with CPU usage above a specified threshold, making the code modular and reusable.

 -------------------------